pommito/portfolio/src/content/blog/en/vitejs-theme-wordpress.md

 ---
 title: How to add ViteJS to your WordPress theme
-description: Discover how to integrate ViteJS into a WordPress theme to improve your development workflow, enjoy hot reload, and optimize your assets with a simple and efficient setup.
+description: Discover in this article how to easily integrate ViteJS into a WordPress theme to improve your development workflow.
 publishingDate: 2025-05-01
 tags: ['WordPress', 'ViteJS', 'TailwindCSS']
 published: true